wp-plugins/ultimate-auction/README.txt

 	10. PAYPAL invoicing for handling payment.
 	11. Schedule auction Feature - Make it live for later date
 	12. Add more than 4 IMAGES to auction
-	13. Add To Watch list feature
+	13. Add To Watchlist feature

  = Free VERSION (Core) Features =
     1. Registered User can place bids